forta-network/docs/docs/slashing-policy.md

     - Failure to run a Node with the minimum technical requirements set out in the [Forta Docs](https://docs.forta.network/en/latest/scanner-quickstart/)
     - Failure to run a Node at expected quality standards not captured by the SLA calculation
     - The Scanner Pool stake will be slashed by 15% of the min stake per individual Scanner Node.
-    - A to-be-determined percentage of amount slashed from the pool owner will also be slashed from the delegated stake on that pool.
+    - A percentage of 30% of the slashed amount to the pool owner will also be slashed from the delegated stake to that pool.

 - Detection Bot Slashing Subject:
     - Bots that clog the network (spam)
     - Bots that inappropriately affect Scanner Node SLAs
     - Bots that demand an excessive amount of resources from Scanner Nodes

+The on-chain rules are the ultimate authority of this logic, and in the case where the on-chain rules differ from this, it will prevail.

 ## **IV.
 EXECUTION OF SLASHING**